Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Warm-up: Polar Comparison Rule for

 \section{Warm-up: Polar Comparison Rule for $k=2$}

-In this section, we provide a voting rule for the line metric and 2-winner elections, and prove that the distortion of this voting rule is at most $1 + \sqrt{2}$.
-Moreover, we prove that this bound is tight for the line metric.
-This section serves as a warm-up for the next section, where we generalize the approach to handle elections with larger committees.
+In this section, we provide a voting rule for the line metric in the case where the committee size is two (i.e., a $2$-winner election), and we prove that the distortion of this rule is at most $1 + \sqrt{2}$.
+Moreover, we show that this bound is tight for the line metric.
+This section serves as a warm-up for the next section, where we generalize the approach to elections with larger committees.

-\paragraph{Voting Rule.} As described in Lemma \ref{lem:relative-sc}, the alternatives in the optimal committee are close to the median voter(s).
-Thus, a natural approach is to select the committee from the alternatives near the top of the \majorder, since these alternatives are near the median voter(s).
-In Algorithm \ref{alg:2-winner-voting-rule}, we present a voting rule for 2-winner elections, called \emph{Polar Comparison Rule} for the case $k=2$.
-This voting rule first selects the top alternative in the \majorder.
-Let us denote this alternative by $a$.
-To select the second member, we compare the two alternatives adjacent to $a$, denoted by $b$ and $c$.
-By Lemma \ref{lem:relative-sc}, one of these alternatives, namely $b$, is the second alternative in the \majorder.
-Without loss of generality, we can assume that $x_c \leq x_a \leq x_b$.
+As described in Lemma \ref{lem:relative-sc}, the candidates in the optimal committee are close to the median voter(s).
+Thus, a natural approach is to select the committee from the candidates near the top of the \majorder, since these candidates are near the median voter(s).
+In Algorithm \ref{alg:2-winner-voting-rule}, we present a voting rule for $2$-winner elections ($k=2$), called \emph{Polar Comparison Rule}.
+This voting rule first selects the top candidate in the \majorder.
+Let us denote this candidate by $a$.
+To select the second member, we compare the two candidates adjacent to $a$, denoted by $b$ and $c$, where $b$ is the second candidate in the \majorder and $c$ is the closest candidate to $a$ such that $a$ lies between $b$ and $c$.
+Without loss of generality, assume that $x_c \leq x_a \leq x_b$.
+The intuition behind this approach is to ensure that the output committee is favored by voters on both sides of $a$.
+First, we prove that we can identify the three candidates $a$, $b$, and $c$ under some mild conditions using the ordinal preferences $\succ$.

-First, we need to find these three alternatives.
-By Lemma \ref{lem:pm-median-ranklist}, we can find the \majorder.
-Alternatives $a$ and $b$ are the first and second alternatives in the \majorder, respectively.

-To determine $c$, we begin by eliminating $a$.
-Following this, we remove any alternatives that are dominated by the remaining ones.
-Once this step is complete, we apply Lemma \ref{lem:alternatives-order} to establish their order.
-The reason that $a$ is eliminated at first is that $c$ could be Pareto-dominated by $a$.
-However, we do not eliminate any alternative that is only Pareto-dominated by $a$, since $a$ has already been selected in the output committee.

-After determining the order of the remaining alternatives, we identify $c$ as the alternative immediately to the left of $b$.
-If no such $c$ exists, it follows that $b$ Pareto-dominates all alternatives to the left of $a$, and we can simply output $\{a, b\}$.

-In the case that $c$ exists, we compare $V_{b \succ c}$ and $V_{c \succ b}$ to decide which alternative to include in the final output, as described in Algorithm \ref{alg:2-winner-voting-rule}.
-The intuition behind these comparisons is to make sure the output committee is well-preferred by voters on both sides of $a$.
+\begin{observation} Given an election instance $\instance = (\voters, \candidates, 2, \succ)$, if there exists a candidate $c$ immediately to the left of $a$, such that $c$ is not Pareto-dominated by any candidate other than $a$ (and possibly not Pareto-dominated at all), we can identify the three candidates $a$, $b$, and $c$ as described above using only the ordinal preferences $\succ$. \end{observation}